Aryetis/Obenkyobo/Readme.md

 Possible values for fontType are `hiragana, katakana`, it will determine what font is used in Obenkyobo to display this entry's `jp` value.

-LearningScore (LS)'s value ranges from 0 to 5, please note that the value is actually registered in the file is inversed from what is displayed in Obenkyobo.
+LearningScore (LS)'s value ranges from 0 to 5, please note that the value actually registered in the file is inversed from what is displayed in Obenkyobo.
 Therefore you should probably put 5 for each new Entry.

 If your file is misinterpreted in Obenkyobo, please make sure your text editor (notepad++, sublimeText, etc) is saving the file in UTF-8 format.